Royniel/INFO6150-WebDesign-Project/README.md

 - A unique color scheme featuring purple accents (#8a2be2) aligns with our branding while providing visual interest.
 - Hover effects on buttons and links enhance interactivity and encourage user engagement.
 - A full-screen background image featuring pets adds warmth and character to the site.

+- **Carousel Customization**:
+  - Custom positioning and styling of carousel captions for better readability.
+  - Responsive design adjustments for carousel elements.

+- **Process Section**:
+  - Custom styling for process steps, including responsive image sizing.
+  - Box shadow and border effects for a more polished look.

+- **Services Section**:
+  - Unique layout with a central image and positioned service items.
+  - Custom hover effects with overlays for service descriptions.

+- **Navbar Enhancements**:
+  - Custom purple background for dropdown menus.
+  - Hover effects for dropdown items.

+- **Footer Design**:
+  - Two-tone footer with custom background colors and text styling.
+  - Responsive layout adjustments for different screen sizes.

+- **Color Scheme**:
+  - Consistent use of purple (#8a2be2) as the primary accent color throughout the site.
+  - Custom background colors for various sections to improve visual hierarchy.

+- **Responsive Design**:
+  - Media queries to ensure proper display on various device sizes.
+  - Adjustments to image sizes and layouts for mobile responsiveness.

+- **Interactive Elements**:
+  - Custom hover effects on buttons and links.
+  - Transition effects for smoother user interactions.

+- **Typography**:
+  - Custom font sizes and weights for headings and body text.
+  - Text color adjustments for better contrast and readability.

+- **Bootstrap Variable Customization**:
+  - Modification of Bootstrap's default variables for carousels and popovers to match the site's design.

+These custom styles work in conjunction with Bootstrap's components to create a unique and cohesive design that aligns with the Whiskers&Wags brand identity while maintaining responsiveness and accessibility across different devices.

 ## JavaScript Integration